JoeFanning/Philosophical-AI/README.md

 All the models of the AI system would be processed individually by the Ethical AI.
 Then all these processed models would be collectively analysed and processed by the Egalitarian-AI.

 It would also self adapt it's structure and functionality based on dynamic information from its own data and from external data.
-This self adaption is done with
-[Adaptive machine learning models](Resources/Adaptive_Machine_Learning_Algorithms1.pdf) they adjust their parameters and structure as they are exposed to new data, allowing them to handle changing information or environments.
+It could use self adaption like what is implemented in [Adaptive machine learning models](Resources/Adaptive_Machine_Learning_Algorithms1.pdf) they adjust their parameters and structure as they are exposed to new data, allowing them to handle changing information or environments.

 #### Stage 1: The Ethical AI Layer (Individual Model Processing)